SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Evaluation Metrics}

-We follow the convention of~\cite{zimin_metricloc} and report the mean and median error in meters between the predicted and ground truth location over all test image pairs as localization performance.
-Similarly, for orientation prediction, we report the mean and median angular difference between the predicted and ground truth orientation in degrees.
-Following \cite{shi2022beyond}, for the KITTI dataset, we additionally include the recall under a certain threshold for longitudinal (driving direction) and lateral localization error and orientation estimation error.
-Our thresholds are set to 1 and 5 meters for localization and to 1\textdegree{} and 5\textdegree{} for orientation estimation.
+We follow the convention of~\cite{zimin_metricloc} and report the mean and median error in meters between the predicted and ground truth location over all test image pairs.
+Similarly, for orientation prediction, we report the mean and median absolute angular difference between the predicted and ground truth orientation in degrees.
+Following \cite{shi2022beyond}, for the KITTI dataset, we additionally include the recall under a certain threshold for longitudinal (driving direction) and lateral localization error, and orientation estimation error.
+Our thresholds are set to 1m and 5m for localization and to 1\textdegree{} and 5\textdegree{} for orientation estimation.